Easy Video- Don’t Flip Out!

 7. When everyone has finished recording, have students select the green arrow for the next step, reviewing the video.
 Once students have reviewed their video, they can click the green arrow to continue.

 9. Lastly, students are given a screen to enter their information.
 Students do not have to completely fill this in.
-They may just type their first and last name, or first name last initial, and then press submit.
+They may just type their first and last name, or first name and last initial, and then press submit.

 11. Direct students to watch other videos that were submitted and react by selecting the provided options (heart, light bulb, think face, rocket, cool face).
 The provided options may be explained to students or associated with a rubric that students create.
 For example, the light bulb could mean that after watching the video, the student had a thought to share.